 The CMECS Partnership

 CMECS is the result of an ongoing collaboration among several organizations.
-The principal developers of the standard are
+The principal partners of the standard are listed here:

 - NOAA’s National Ocean Service